 The PRC credentialing process will take place annually in December.
-For 2013, PRC will take place on December 9-10, 2013 immediately following our Advanced Integration course at the Postural Restoration Institute[®] in Lincoln, Nebraska.
+For 2014, PRC will take place on December 8-9, 2014 immediately following our Advanced Integration course at the Postural Restoration Institute® in Lincoln, Nebraska.
 PRC testing is an educational and learning process that will include both practical and analytical written examination.
+PRC Testing will be limited to 30 candidates yearly.
+To ensure that you are considered for PRC testing we recommend that you submit your application early.